cyber-rohanjha/assembly-learning/README.md

 # Assembly Learning Journey

-This repository conatins my learninf projects in x86-64 assembly using **NASM**.
+This repository conatins my learning projects in x86-64 assembly using **NASM**.

 ## Projects